brodieG/diffobj/README.md

 ## Examples

 Output can be colorized with ANSI escape sequences, or in HTML.
-Some examples or terminal output:
+Some examples of terminal output:

 ![samples](/vignettes/ansi256brightness.png)